h5py/h5py/docs/refs.rst

 * ``h5py.ref_dtype`` - for object references
 * ``h5py.regionref_dtype`` - for region references

-To store an array of references, use the appropriate dtype when creating the
+To store an array of references, use the appropriate dtype when initalizing the
 dataset:

-    >>> ref_dataset = myfile.create_dataset("MyRefs", (100,), dtype=h5py.ref_dtype)
+    >>> ref_dataset = myfile.create_dataset("MyRefs", shape=(100,), dtype=h5py.ref_dtype)

-You can read from and write to the array as normal:
+You can write the reference to the dataset and retrieve the reference as you would any other dataset:

     >>> ref_dataset[0] = myfile.ref
     >>> print(ref_dataset[0])
     <HDF5 object reference>

+You can also write the reference to the dataset in a single line, without specifying the shape.
+Here is an example with the region reference ``regref`` defined above:

+    >>> regref_dataset = myfile.create_dataset("MyRegRefs", data=regref, dtype=h5py.regionref_dtype)

+Note that this specifies the data type as a region reference.
+If you do not specify the correct data type, you will get a TypeError when trying to index a dataset with a region reference.

 Storing references in an attribute
 ----------------------------------